Cloudiiink/pyw90/README.md

 ## Key features

-1. Show distribution of eigenvalues.
+1. Display the distribution of eigenvalues.
-2. Pre-analysis before `Wannier90` interpolation with projection and dis energy window recommendation.
+2. Pre-analysis before the `Wannier90` interpolation with projection and dis energy window recommendations.
 3. Auto Wannier90 Fit.
-Using minimize method to choose the most suitable dis energy windows.
+Using minimization method to choose the most appropriate dis energy windows.
 4. Comparison.
-Show difference between `VASP` bands and `Wannier90` bands via plotting and report.
+Evaluate the differences between the `VASP` and `Wannier90` band structure.

 ## Installation via `pip`

-`pyw90` is installed using `pip` by
+Install `pyw90` using `pip.

 ```bash
 pip install pyw90